DeonPieterse/notable/README.md

 # notable
-Api for CRUD operations on notes.
+Api for CRUD operations on notes and git testing.